H\"older regularity for the spectrum of translation flows: The Erd o s-Kahane method: proof of Proposition

 \section{The Erd\H{o}s-Kahane method: proof of Proposition~\ref{prop-EK}}

 We now present the Erd\H{o}s-Kahane argument in {\it vector form}.
-The argument was introduced by Erd\H{o}s-\cite{Erd} , Kahane \cite{Kahane} for proving Fourier decay for Bernoulli convolutions, see \cite{sixty} for a historical review.
+The argument was introduced by Erd\H{o}s \cite{Erd} , Kahane \cite{Kahane} for proving Fourier decay for Bernoulli convolutions, see \cite{sixty} for a historical review.
 Scalar versions of the argument were used in \cite{BuSol2,BuSo18a} to prove H\"older regularity of spectral measures in genus $2$.

 In this section we fix a $\P$-generic 2-sided sequence $\bom\in \Om_\bq$.
 Under the assumptions of Theorem~\ref{th-main11}, for $\P$-a.e.\ $\bom$, the sequence of substitutions $\zeta(\bom_n)$, $n\in \Z$, satisfies several conditions.
 To begin with, we assume that the point $\bom$ is generic for the Oseledets Theorem; that is, assertions (i)-(iii) from Section 3 hold.
-We further assume validity of the conclusions of Proposition~\ref{prop-proba}, and when necessary, we can impose on it additional conditions which hold $\P$-almost surely.
-The symbol $P^u_\bom$ denotes the projection to the unstable Oseledets subspace corresponding to $\bom$.
-We defined
+We further assume validity of the conclusions of Proposition~\ref{prop-proba}, and when necessary, we can impose on it additional conditions which hold $\P$-almost surely. {\ All implied constants and parameters below (e.g., when writing ``for $n$ sufficiently large'') may depend on $\bom$.} {\ Recall that $E^u_\bom$ is the unstable Oseledets subspace corresponding to $\bom$, and denote by $E^{cs}_\bom$ the complementary central stable subspace.
+Let $P^u_\bom$ be the projection to $E^u_\bom$ along $E^{cs}_\bom$, and similarly, $P^{cs}_\bom = I - P^u_\bom$ the projection to $E^{cs}_\bom$ along $E^u_\bom$.}